Vyral/base-template/_posts/2018-11-27-this-5-point-checklist-will-help-your-listing-sell-in-no-time.md

 {% include pullquote.html %}

-**3. Order professional listing photos.** Listing photos are often a buyer’s first impression of your home, which is why our team has a professional photographer on staff ready to help make your property shines when the time comes for you to sell.
+**3. Order professional listing photos.** Listing photos are often a buyer’s first impression of your home, which is why our team has a professional photographer on staff ready to help make your property shine when the time comes for you to sell.

 **4. Prepare for open houses.** When the time comes to let buyers into your home, it should be neat, neutral, and welcoming.
 Our team would be happy to guide you on the specific steps you should take when preparing your home.